hyzhak/ollama-mcp-server/memory-bank/activeContext.md

 - Streaming is not supported in stdio MCP transport; future HTTP/SSE support may enable true streaming.
 - Clear documentation and memory bank are essential for maintainability.
 - Modern MCP SDK and ollama-js simplify integration and improve type safety.

+## Recommended Follow-ups

+- All contributions must follow the Conventional Commits standard (see project cline rules).
+- Integrate semantic-release to automate versioning and npm publishing based on commit messages.
+- Enable CodeQL or Snyk for automated vulnerability scanning of dependencies and code.
+- Activate GitHub Discussions to provide a space for community Q&A and support.